 The mining and chemical industries remain key raw material suppliers.
 Workers face health risks and safety exposures, especially in small and medium size enterprises (SMEs) where regulations are not rigorous or enforced.

-In 2022, the International Labour Organization (ILO) adopted Conventions 185 (Promotion of OHS) and 155 (Enforcement) as the 5th pillar of its “Declaration on Fundamental Principles and Rights at Work” for which all nation member states are obliged to follow, regardless of whether they have adopted these conventions.
+The International Labour Organization (ILO) adopted a series of conventions committing member states to uphold basic workplace values, and obligating them to promote a safe and healthy work environment.
+For more about other ILO recommendations, see the “Declaration on Fundamental Principles and Rights at Work.”
 Unfortunately, the ILO Convention on Occupational Health Services remains less universally adopted, even though it requires providing workers with health services for hazard risk mitigation, medical surveillance at work, and prompt work injury and emergency services care.

 Path forward: greening and safeguarding the industry